R34-GTt/Wireless_Controller/README.md

    <li>Motor Mode switch (Motor Mode): Switches motor driver control between On-Brake and On-Free.
 On-Brake seems to provide better controllability at lower speeds for coreless motors.
    <li>Throttle mode switch (Th Mode): Reduces the change in power output when the throttle is not opened very much.
 For coreless motors, it is recommended to set this switch to On.
    <li>Remote switch (Remote): Turns on/off wireless remote control.
-   <li>Main volume (VR Main): Used to run the train when the remote mode is turned off.
+   <li>Main volume (VR Main 10Kohm): Used to run the train when the remote mode is turned off.
 The position when the power is turned on is the midpoint, from which the train runs back and forth by turning it left or right.
 For this purpose, a potentiometer with a midpoint click should be used.
    <li>Motor driver BD6231: BD6231 is a 1A output motor driver.
 When using other motor drivers, use those that support PWM input.
 Also, the BD6231 has automatic output protection at 1.3A.
 Other motor drivers may not have such a function, so take appropriate output protection measures.
    <li>LED1, LED2: Indicators for running direction.
    </ul>